 US Airways agents could have offered travel vouchers, miles, cash to help me out but refused to do so.
 They could have rearranged my flights on other airlines but they refused to do so.
 I felt like a hostage with two bad choices.

 Let’s take these one at a time.
 The scheduling — yes, US Airways should have notified Mehta as soon as possible.
 It’s not entirely clear why it didn’t.
 In terms of scheduling the next flight, that’s also up to the discretion of the carrier.
 Award tickets are based on availability.
 As of now, there are no rules in place that would allow a passenger like Mehta to select his replacement flight.
 US Airways can choose a new flight three days later, and he has to live with it.
+(Here’s what to do if your flight gets delayed or canceled.)

 Is that fair?
-You tell me.
+You tell me

 Could US Airways have been more helpful?
 Based on what Mehta has told me, the answer is “yes.”
 But I wanted to get another perspective on this, so I contacted US Airways on his behalf.
 It responded directly to him by phone: